DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Impelement "Forgot Password" feature
 - [ ] Utilize a UI framework (Material UI) for the front end pages
 - [ ] Add expiration date for the activation code
 - [ ] Add password requirements
+- [ ] Force users to change their passwords after logging in with "forgot password"
 - [ ] Add error handling for MongoDB errors
 - [ ] Add error handling for Nodemailer errors (retries and if email doesn't exist)
 - [ ] Add error handling for Twilio errors (retires and if number doesn't exist)